 Interpretation of Genetic Designations of the AML Subtypes

-As you saw in the previous page, WHO classification is heavily based on cytogenetics and genetics.
+As you saw on the previous page, WHO classification is heavily based on cytogenetics and genetics.
 Here is how to interpret the designations, taking the example of the first one listed - AML with t(8;21)(q22;q22.1);RUNX1-RUNX1T1:

 - t = translocation.
 The two numbers in parentheses after t are the numbers of the chromosomes involved in the translocation.

-Other designations that you may see include the designation inv which means that part of the chromosome was inverted such as in AML with inv(16)(p13.1q22); p indicates the short arm of the chromosome, whereas q indicates the long arm.
+Other designations that you may see include the designation inv, which means that part of the chromosome was inverted, such as in AML with inv(16)(p13.1q22); p indicates the short arm of the chromosome, whereas q indicates the long arm.

 The image shows a blood smear of the AML with t(8;21)(q22;q22.1);RUNX1-RUNX1T1: subtype, showing myeloblasts (note the abundant cytoplasm in these blasts and azurophilic granules).